YOU MUST ARRIVE 1 HOUR BEFORE CLOSING

-Renewing or Applying for your Driver’s License
+Renewing or Applying for your Driver’s Licence / ID Card

 When applying for a new drivers licence or ID card or Alberta Health Care for the first time you will need to bring in the drivers licence form the province or country you are coming from (depending on the country you may not be able to exchange the Drivers licence for an Alberta one without going through a written test and road test) and proof of identity.
 Birth certificates, passports, work or study permits, major bill in your name, lease agreement, bank statements that comes in your name these are just a few examples.
 Once again prices can vary.
 There is no fee for getting an Alberta Health Care card.